-To ‘do’ Namibia with any sense of justice, you’ll need time – at least 10–14 days of it - unless you fly everywhere.
+To 'do' Namibia with any sense of justice, you'll need time - at least 10 to 14 days of it - unless you fly everywhere.
 This is do-able but somewhat pricey.
-Even so, with two weeks to spare, you’d probably need to opt for one of the major safari circuits: northern or southern.
+Even so, with two weeks to spare, you'd probably need to opt for one of the major safari circuits: northern or southern.

-Your point of departure is usually Windhoek, Namibia’s capital.
-It is possible to drive from Johannesburg (15-17 hours non-stop) or from Cape Town (12-hour’s drive).
+Your point of departure is usually Windhoek, Namibia's capital.
+It is possible to drive from Johannesburg (15 to 17 hours non-stop) or from Cape Town (12-hour's drive).
 Flying in is definitely the quickest way to arrive.

 Each circuit is very different with its own set of unique features and attractions.
 Still overwhelming, but what better way to break this down than with a photo essay of highlights?

 Northern Circuit Attractions

 If you arrive in Windhoek early enough, you can easily connect with your tour or hire a car and set off immediately on your way.
 Windhoek is an attractive city and has many attractions, history and culture, so you may decide to overnight here and enjoy some of the local nightlife.

 Etosha is Namibia's safari jewel.
 It is a place of unique beauty and a photographer's dream.
 We recommend spending 3 to 4 nights at Etosha.